Submitting a Form

 How will I know if my appeal has been granted?

-Within 10 business days of your meeting, you will receive an email from the Appeal Committee with the appeal decision.
+Within 10 business days of your meeting, you will receive an email sent on behalf of the Director of Consumer Services with the appeal decision.

 Declined: This means you are still considered financially responsible for your fees and/or you have not been granted a waiver for your circumstance.
 Students may only submit an application for appeal once.
-The decision made by the Appeal Committee is final and no further applications for appeal will be granted.
+The decision made following the Appeal Meeting is final and no further applications for appeal will be granted.

 Approved: If your appeal is granted, the communications that you receive will outline this and specify the changes that will be made to your Residence account or circumstance.